UCCF logo Your browser does not support HTML5 video.

 • Tell a story about sitting in the wrong seat.
 (This could be where you accidentally sat in the wrong place, or where you got an upgrade to a better seat for some reason).

 This term, we’re exploring some of the meals Jesus shared.
-Not only is this helping us get to know Jesus better, but we’re seeing how the way he shared meals has loads of implications for how we experience student life today.
+Not only will this help us get to know Jesus better, we’ll see how the way he shared meals can teach us a lot as we experience student life today.

 Ask for a volunteer to read Luke 14:1-14 to the group, praying a short prayer that, however much they’ve come to know Jesus, they’d know him better as a result of your time together.